The Magi and the Christmas

 the Parthians.

-To better understand who the Magoi (Magi) were, let's see what we can learn
+To better understand who the Magi were, let's see what we can learn

 about them from the Bible.
 We'll go back to when Nebuchadnezzar